prachisarode95/FME-Spatial-ETL-Mini-Projects/FME_Form_Advanced/FME_Form_Advanced.md

 ---

-## Status

-**In Progress** – July & August 2025
+## Status - **In Progress**
-I am actively converting each course module into a documented, recruiter-ready project as part of my FME Data Automation portfolio.
+I am actively learning the course modules and building projects as part of my GIS Data Automation portfolio.

 ---